As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links. Read the full disclosure here

 - 1 cup raisins

 - About 15 minutes before you start your cookie dough, pour water to cover the raisins completely.
-Let soak
+Let soak and be sure to drain the liquid of before putting them into the dough.

 - Preheat oven to 375 degrees.